-Documentation of the Safeguarding and Child Protection policy is available on the School's Portal for teaching staff and the external website for non-teaching staff.
+Documentation of the safeguarding and child protection policy is available on the School's Information Portal (Wykehampedia).
 In addition to the School's policies, there are links to national and local documents and online resources available in the same place.
 Hard copies of the Child Protection and Safeguarding Policy, and its associated policies, are stored in the:

 - Porters' Lodge

 - Works Department

 - Sports Department

-- Dons Common Room
+- Dons' Common Room

-- Boarding Houses

 - Music School

-A summary of Child Protection contacts and procedures is carried by all members of staff - it appears on p.94 of Short Roll, which is carried by all teaching staff, and it is issued as a card that can be stored in a wallet or handbag to all staff.
+A summary of Child Protection contacts and procedures is carried by all members of staff - it appears at the back of Short Roll, which is supplied to all teaching staff, and it is issued as a card that can be stored in a wallet or handbag to all staff.